bigin/ImExtraFields/README.md

 }
 ```

-where the `files` is the field name of your added file field and the `fullurl` an field attribute:
+where the `files` is the field name of your added file field and the `fullurl` a field attribute:

 ![colored code](https://bigin.github.io/ghpages/images/imextrafields/code-color_file_field.png)